-Due to the size of China’s emissions, this difference can make up to 0.1°C more or less warning in 2100.
-However, the LTS lacks a clear plan on how China plans to finance its short and long-term transition, which is estimated to be in the order of USD 76tn over the next 30 years (Liu and You, 2021).
-Given that the LTS submission does not meet the majority of our considerations for a best-practice approach in LTS formulation, we evaluate China’s net-zero target as “Poor”.
+Due to the size of China’s emissions, this difference can make up to 0.1°C more or less warming in 2100.
+However, the LTS lacks a clear plan on how China plans to finance its short and long-term transition, estimated to be in the order of USD 76tn over the next 30 years (Liu and You, 2021).
+Given the LTS submission does not meet the majority of our considerations for a best-practice approach in LTS formulation, we evaluate China’s net-zero target as “Poor”.

 The emissions coverage of China’s LTS target has also been subject to much debate (whether it covers CO2 or GHGs only).
 If China’s target covered all GHGs, the country would receive an “advanced” rating in this category, and an “Average” rating overall.

 CAT analysis of net zero target

 Ten key elements

 - Target year – China aims to reach “carbon neutrality” before 2060